elkoz/I3D_Feature_Extraction_resnet/README.md

-# I3D for Action Segmentation
+# I3D Features for Action Segmentation
 This repo contains code to extract I3D features with resnet50 backbone given a folder of videos and a folder of tracking files.